How to Tell Your Partner That You Want a Divorce

 • How will my life change after this conversation?

-• Am I prepared for his reactions?
+• Am I prepared for their reaction?

 • What am I hoping will change once we get divorced?